gowri-279/Devora/docs/IBM_BOB_INTEGRATION.md

 **Prompt builder:** [`ai-integration/app/services/assessment_prompt.py`](ai-integration/app/services/assessment_prompt.py)

 IBM Bob is instructed to:

-- Score each domain 0–100 based on the quality of the developer's reasoning
+* Score each domain 0–100 based on the quality of the developer's reasoning
-- Provide human-readable evidence for each score
+* Provide human-readable evidence for each score
-- Identify cross-domain reasoning patterns
+* Identify cross-domain reasoning patterns
-- Not use generic knowledge — only what is grounded in the retrieved context
+* Not use generic knowledge — only what is grounded in the retrieved context

+The retrieved context may include relevant repository source files and administrator-uploaded project/company documentation from the project knowledge base.

 **Robust JSON parsing:** [`ai-integration/app/services/assessment_evaluator.py`](ai-integration/app/services/assessment_evaluator.py) handles Markdown fences, multi-line JSON, and partial responses gracefully.